Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 Bugs:

-1. Heroku changes
+1. Heroku securtiy breach made heroku deployment a lot more challenging
-2. Newsletter
+2. Newsletters function didn't work as js was in the bottom of the page, once it was moved header it worked again
-3. Emal was going out after heroku deployment
+3. Email wasn't going out after heroku deployment had to set up propery the environ parameters
 4. Example.com was going out in the emails